 If a network link or segment is overloaded, it will start dropping packets.
 This is due to the TCP protocol, which tries to retransmit the packets that have not reached its destination due to congestion and packet drop in overloaded networks.

 We detect such situations and visualize them as retransmissions.
 Due to Dynatrace correlation algorithms, we are able to do that on host and process level.

 Independent of physical networking issues like overloaded links, processes may have their own problems with utilization and stop accepting new network connections.
 From a client’s perspective, this results in a timeout or in a reset of an initial TCP handshake request.

 Dynatrace tracks such issues as “TCP connection refused” and “TCP connection timeout”.
 As we not only provide data but answers, we compare that to the total number of connection attempts, which gives you a short and crisp overview of your processes’ network connectivity health.

 Numbers and metrics are nice, having them available in every relevant context is even better.

-ruxit not only displays those values on isolated detail pages, hidden beneath a plethora of other metrics.
+Dynatrace not only displays those values on isolated detail pages, hidden beneath a plethora of other metrics.
 We work hard to stay true to our promise to not just deliver data, but answers.
-Therefore, the various problem contexts of Ruxit always display everything that’s going on at the time the problem persists.
+Therefore, the various problem contexts of Dynatrace always display everything that’s going on at the time the problem persists.

-Network monitoring in Ruxit really adds another level of value to your user experience.
-We provide all the data you need, where you need it, as Ruxit sports a unified user interface, that allows you to gather all the necessary information without browsing endless plugin sub-pages.
-Above that, Ruxit uses network domain problems as yet another potential aspect of its powerfull root cause analysis.
-If experience of your users is degraded due to network problems – you will know about this right away.
+Network monitoring in Dynatrace really adds another level of value to your user experience.
+We provide all the data you need, where you need it, as Dynatrace sports a unified user interface, that allows you to gather all the necessary information without browsing endless plugin sub-pages.
+Above that, Dynatrace uses network domain problems as yet another potential aspect of its powerful root cause analysis.
+If the experience of your users is degraded due to network problems – you will know about this right away.